 If you want to secure a long term teaching assistant position, one of the best ways to go about it is to sign up with a day to day supply agency first.
 Registering with an agency is very simple and they will be able to offer you daily assignments that will add greatly to your CV.

 If you want to stand out from the competition, having a specific teaching assistant qualification will really stand you in good stead.
-Signing up for an online course is a great way to improve your CV while fitting around your lifestyle.
+Signing up for a teaching assistant online course is a great way to improve your CV while fitting around your lifestyle.

 Following some or all of these suggestions is the best way to maximize your chances of being successful at your next teaching assistant interview.